PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

 The following text describes a typical workflow for the Tax Calculator package.
 Different workflows may be necessary in some situations, in which case other contributors are here to help.

 1. Before you edit the calculator on your machine, make sure you have the latest version of the OSPC Tax Calculator:

-	* Download all of the content from the main OSPC Tax Calculator repo by entering the text below at the command line from your local tax-calculator directory.
+	* Download all of the content from the main OSPC Tax Calculator repo.
+Navigate to your local tax-calculator directory and enter the following text at the command line.

 	.. code-block:: python